 Yes, it is okay to walk away from a toxic relationship.
 If you feel unhappy and dissatisfied in your relationship, it is not wrong to find your happiness.
 Your relationship with yourself is undoubtedly the most important one and the first relationship of your life.

 Relationships thrive when you honor your commitments, keep your promises, spend quality time with each other, and share responsibilities.
-However, when you have put in all the effort that you possibly could into your relationship, but your partner does not reciprocate, it might be time you call it quits and move on to find your happiness.
+However, when you have put in all the effort that you possibly could into your relationship, but your partner does not reciprocate, it might be time to quit the relationship and move on to find your happiness.

 Read on as we tell you a few signs, some subtle and others obvious, that can help you know if it’s time to walk away from your relationship.